MahirPrcanovic/Project-Hotel/README.md

 Brief description of project:
 Project Hotel contains 3 parts of which it has been made:

-  1.Admin panel \n
+  1.Admin panel.
-  2.Take a look at existing hotels \n
+  2.Take a look at existing hotels.
-  3.Reservation
+  3.Reservation.

 Each of these options contain more in detail options: